igalarza/dhtmlx-e6/README.md

 # dhtmlx-e6

-Here are some wrapper objects for the dhxmlx library written in ECMAScript 6 with the help of rollup, babel and some other cool javascript libraries.
+Here are some wrapper objects for the [dhtmlx](http://dhtmlx.com/) library written in ECMAScript 6 with the help of rollup, babel and some other cool javascript libraries.

-Warning!
-Still in early development.

 ### Install ###

 Dowonload the repository with `git clone https://github.com/igalarza/dhtmlx-e6.git`

-Change directory! `cd dhtmlx-e6`

 Run `npm install` to generate dist and docs folders

-You can use gulp to run other useful commands, see gulpfile.js for more info
+### Build & Test ###

+Run `gulp` to generate distribution and documentation folders.

+Run `gulp test` or `gulp tdd` to execute tests and create coverage reports.